cloudlens/swift-cloudlens/README.md

 ## Lenses

-CloudLens can be extentend with new processing _lenses_ easily, for example:
+CloudLens can be extented with new processing _lenses_ easily, for example:

 ```swift
 extension CLStream {